 Legislators have considered changes to this unfair system for years, and challenges to the law are now pending before various courts – including the Supreme Court of the United States and the Supreme Court of Indiana.
 Currently, though, Indiana law allows law enforcement departments to hold real property or vehicles for up to six months.
 If the state decides to file a forfeiture claim against the asset within the first 180 days, the property will be held indefinitely until the conclusion of the case, which can often be several additional months.

-At Rigney Law LLC, we know how scary it can be to face criminal charges, and how bewildering and frustrating it can be if the government seizes your property in a civil asset forfeiture.
+At Rigney Law, we know how scary it can be to face criminal charges, and how bewildering and frustrating it can be if the government seizes your property in a civil asset forfeiture.
 If your property or money are at risk, we are available 24 hours a day to answer your questions, protect your rights, and begin working on your behalf.
-We offer free initial consultations, so there is no reason not to call.
+We offer free initial consultations.